cs1302uga/cs1302-urgency-queue/README.md

 * **No Implementation Dependencies:** <a id="no-impl-deps"/>You are not permitted to use one implementation of the `UrgencyQueue` interface in another implementation.
-  For example, you cannot use the `LinkedUrgencyQueue` class inside of your `CustomLinkedUrgencyQueue` class or vise versa.
+  For example, you cannot use the `LinkedUrgencyQueue` class inside of your `CustomLinkedUrgencyQueue` class or vice versa.
 Additionally, `BaseLinkedUrgencyQueue` cannot depend on either of its children, however, it can (and should) depend on the `UrgencyQueue` interface itself.
 If you have any questions about this, then please ask your instructor.